 Remember to use jack stands and wheel chocks or a floor jack for maximum safety.
 Never leave a vehicle on a jack alone, and never go under one until it has been secured on jack stands.

-- Locate the starter motor: The location will vary by vehicle; if unsure and you do not have a manual handy you can usually find diagrams online.
+- Locate the starter motor: The location will vary by vehicle; if unsure and you do not have a manual handy, try using a mechanic’s work light, or look for diagrams online.

 - Disconnect wiring: Your starter motor should have a wire running from the starter solenoid to the fuse box or positive battery terminal.